 How do I get assigned to a risk class?

 Again, each life insurance company underwrites a bit differently.
-We work with many life insurance carriers, so your chances of getting approved for a great policy at an affordable rate is higher than if you applied through an agency who only worked with one life insurance company.
+We work with many life insurance companies, so your chances of getting approved for a great policy at an affordable rate is higher than if you applied through an agency who only worked with one life insurance company.
 This is another reason working with Quotacy can benefit you.